Ang Totoong Narcolist: Perpetrator

-Advincula fled the syndicate due to a fear that he would be murdered.
-Eventually, National Bureau of Investigation agents found Advincula.
-He attempted to run from the agents but was arrested.
+Advincula fled the syndicate fearing that he would be murdered.
+National Bureau of Investigation (NBI) agents found Advincula.
 He was convicted of fraud in 2012 and sentenced to six years in prison.
 During the first three years, he was detained at the Naga City District Jail.
-He was transferred to the New Bilibid Prison due to good character.
+He was transferred to the New Bilibid Prison due to good behavior.
 In prison, he returned to his religious activities, serving as a "teacher" for the local detainees.
 Allegedly, during his detainment, he contacted the office of Senator Tito Sotto.
 He attempted to expose the businessmen who connected him to the drug syndicate to leave the prison.
 Sotto did not reply, finding his claims "suspicious."
 He was released in 2017, one year early due to good character.